Muriel (film): Reception

 Among English-language reviewers there was much perplexity about Muriel, described by the critic of The New York Times as "a very bewildering, annoying film".
 The reviewer for The Times (London) shared an initial feeling of distrust and hostility, but admitted that "the film's stature increases with a second viewing".
 This recognition that Muriel benefited from, or required, multiple viewings was something upon which a number of commentators have agreed.

 Susan Sontag, reviewing the film in 1963, deemed Muriel to be "the most difficult, by far, of Resnais' [first] three feature films", and went on to say that "although the story is not difficult to follow, Resnais' techniques for telling it deliberately estrange the viewer from the story".
 She found those techniques to be more literary than cinematic, and linked Resnais's liking for formalism with contemporary trends in new novels in France such as those of Michel Butor.
 While admiring the film for its intelligence and for the beauty of its visual composition, its performances, and its music, she remained dissatisfied by what she saw as its emotional coldness and detachment.

 The appearance of Muriel on DVD led to some reconsideration of its qualities, generally with greater sympathy than on its first appearance.
 Many now rank it among Resnais's major works.
 The positive view of the film was summarized by Philip French: "It's a rich, beautifully acted masterpiece, at once cerebral and emotional, that rewards several viewings and is now less obscure than it seemed at the time".
 In 2012, the film received four critics' votes and two directors' votes in the British Film Institute's decennial Sight & Sound polls.

 Awards

-Delphine Seyrig won a Volpi Cup for best actress at the 1963 Venice Film Festival.
+Delphine Seyrig won the Volpi Cup for Best Actress at the 24th Venice International Film Festival.